fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

 On `line 8`, we pass the local variable `y` to the `puts` method, which outputs `'ab'` and returns `nil` (`puts` always returns `nil`).

-*What does the following code return?
+*20) What does the following code return?
 What does it output?
 Why?
 What concept does it demonstrate?*
 ```
 def​ ​change_name​(name)
   name = ​'bob'​